wojas/django-pgrunner/README.rst

 Usage
 =====

+First, add **pgrunner** to your INSTALLED_APPS.

-Add the following lines to your `settings.py` or local settings file.
+Next, add the following lines to your `settings.py` or local settings file.
 Make sure that these come after any DATABASES setting:

 .. sourcecode:: python

-    ...

     # If your PostgreSQL binaries are not in your path, add this setting
     #PGRUNNER_BIN = '/usr/lib/postgresql/9.3/bin'